 - Go-Karting with Bowser: With Robotnik, plus Metal Sonic, Metal Knuckles, Tails Doll, and Eggrobo.
 Though the manual makes an admirable effort to pass it off as an evil plot.

 - Joke Character:

-- Love Is A Drug: Most of the soundtrack.
+- Love Is a Drug: Most of the soundtrack.

 - No Ending: Besides A Winner Is You pics, nothing ever comes of the manual's plot.

 - Palmtree Panic: Resort Island.
 Also overlaps with Green Hill Zone.

 - Power Floats: Super Sonic and Tails Doll.
 Super Sonic in particular does it so effortlessly that he'll simply kick back and lounge in mid-air if left idling.